 The sliding weight along the bottom of the putter remains the best feature of the putter.
 With two 40-gram weights along the forks, players can customize the head to produce more consistent putts that find the cup.

-Great for beginners who want a heavier mallet, the Spider GT Max offers smooth, consistent roll behind a black TPU insert that generates quick forward roll.
+Great for beginners who prefer a heavier mallet, the Spider GT Max features a smooth, consistent roll behind a black TPU insert that generates quick forward roll.

 How to Choose the Best Beginner Putter